jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant that connects to your Google services to help you manage your calendar, emails, and to-do lists, answer questions via web search, and hold natural conversations with persistent memory.
+A conversational AI assistant web application that connects to your Google services (Calendar, Gmail, Tasks) to help you manage your schedule, communications, and to-do lists.
+It can also answer general knowledge questions via web search and hold natural, stateful conversations with persistent memory across multiple chat sessions.

-This project is built upon an advanced Router Architecture, which intelligently delegates tasks to specialized expert agents rather than relying on a single monolithic agent.
+This project is built upon an advanced Router Architecture, intelligently delegating tasks to specialized expert agents, all served via a modern web interface.

 ---

 ## Architectural Features

+- **Full-Stack Application:** Combines a powerful FastAPI backend (Python) handling the AI logic with a sleek Next.js frontend (TypeScript/React) providing the user interface.

-- **Advanced Agentic Architecture:** At the core of the project is a "Smart Router" that analyzes user requests and delegates the task to the correct expert: Calendar, Email, Tasks, Search, or Conversational.
-This makes the system more modular, efficient, and scalable.
+- **Advanced Agentic Architecture:** The backend utilizes a "Smart Router" (built with LangGraph) to analyze user requests and delegate tasks to the correct expert: Calendar, Email, Tasks, Search, or Conversational.

-- **Specialized Expert Agents:** Each task area (Calendar, Email, etc.) is handled by a dedicated "Expert Agent" that only knows about its own set of tools and rules.
-This increases accuracy and reduces errors.
+- **Specialized Expert Agents:** Each task area is handled by a dedicated agent with its own tools and robust system prompts, ensuring accuracy and adherence to safety protocols.

-- **Safe, Multi-Step Workflows:** The agent can reliably handle complex, multi-turn tasks, such as requiring user confirmation before deleting an event or sending an email, ensuring a safe and predictable user experience.
+- **Safe, Multi-Step Workflows:** Critical actions like deleting events, sending emails, or completing tasks require explicit user confirmation, ensuring a safe and predictable user experience.

 - **Robust Error Handling:** The assistant is designed to handle API or connection errors gracefully, providing clear feedback to the user (e.g., "I'm having trouble connecting to Google Calendar") instead of crashing.

+- **Dynamic Conversation History:** Features a sidebar displaying previous chat sessions.
+Users can switch between conversations, rename them for better organization, and the assistant maintains context for each session.

-- **Persistent Conversation Memory:** Utilizes LangGraph's SQLite-based checkpointer system to remember conversations, allowing you to stop and resume your session at any time.
+- **Persistent Conversation Memory:** Leverages LangGraph's SQLite checkpointer to store conversation state, allowing sessions to be paused and resumed.
+A separate table stores user-defined chat titles.

 - **Conversational AI Core:** Powered by LangGraph and Groq's Llama 3 for stateful, low-latency conversations.